 An accomplished trial attorney, Phil Stanfield focuses his practice on transportation defense, professional liability, product liability, and defending insureds covered by general liability policies.
 Phil is a member of the firm’s Rapid Response Team.
 Prior to pursuing a law degree, Phil worked as a chemical engineer for four years.

 In 2009, Phil was inducted as a Fellow by the American College of Trial Lawyers, an organization widely considered to be the premier professional trial organization in America.
 He is also a member of the American Board of Trial Advocates, an organization that selects is members based on trial skills and ethics and is dedicated to the preservation and protection of the right to jury trial.

-- Obtained judgement in favor of defense, an Arizona-based professional liability corporation, when Plaintiff filed for a new trial but failed to meet his burden of proof to show prejudicial error under any of Rule 59’s exclusive grounds for a new trial.
-In the original case, the jury reached a verdict that apportioned zero fault for our client, a company who provided private security for a Kingman-area bar.
+- Obtained judgment in favor of an Arizona-based professional liability corporation, when Plaintiff filed for a new trial but failed to meet his burden of proof to show prejudicial error under any of Rule 59’s exclusive grounds for a new trial.
+In the original case, the jury reached a verdict that apportioned zero fault for our client, a company that provided private security for a Kingman-area bar.

 Professional Associations & Memberships